zgoey/azure_ml_capstone/starter_file/README.md

 ## Model Deployment
-We actually deployed both models as can be seen in the notebooks, but since the AutoML model performed better we have only documented that one in detail.
+We actually deployed both models as can be seen in the notebooks, but since the AutoML model performed slightly better we have only documented that one in detail.
 It takes in a list of Red-Green-Blue dictionaries and produces a list od color shade strings as a response.
-The exact way to address the model can be found in the automl.ipynb (second cell under "Model Deployment"), or alternatively in endpoint_atoml.py.
+The exact way to address the model can be found in the [automl.ipynb](automl.ipynb) (second cell under "Model Deployment"), or alternatively in [endpoint_automl.py](endpoint_automl.py).

 ## Screen Recording
 A screencast demoing the AutoML model can be found in https://youtu.be/SowYZMnj0Ik.